MinecraftForge/Documentation/docs/items/globallootmodifiers.md

     This will tell Forge about your modifiers and works similar to [tags][].
 2. A serialized json representing your modifier.
     This will contain all of the data about your modification and allows data packs to tweak your effect.
-3. A class that extends `LootModifier`.
+3. A class that extends `IGlobalLootModifier`.
     The operational code that makes your modifier work.
+Most modders can extend `LootModifier` as it supplies base functionality.
 4. Finally, the serializer for your operational class.
-    This is [registered] as any other `ForgeRegistryEntry`.
+    This is [registered] as any other `IForgeRegistryEntry`.

 The `global_loot_modifiers.json`
 -------------------------------